gmotyl/opaque-ts/README.md

-# Step 1
+# Step 1 - KATA

 TODO:

 - Define Kilometer type in Metric.ts
 - Define Mile type in Imperial.ts

-This repository contains code kata in TypeScript.
-Solution compare your solution with solution/step1 and follow instructions in README.md
+Compare your solution with solution/step1 branch and follow instructions in README.md